Tom Brady Reveals the 1 Fruit He Avoids at All Costs (and Why It Matters)

 He drinks lots of protein shakes

 “I’m never lacking for protein, and some days I’ll have up to three or four scoops of protein powder,” Brady writes, according to the Boston Globe.
 Most people’s workouts aren’t anywhere near as intense as Tom Brady’s, but it’s easy to overdo it on the protein.
 How this man consumes four scoops of protein powder a day plus other protein-rich foods is mind-boggling.
+He even avoids coffee.

 Next: He also adds this to every liquid he drinks.